MicrosoftDocs/learn/learn-pr/azure/aks-governance-azure-policy/includes/5-exercise-assign-policy-to-aks-cluster.md

 ## Test the Azure Policy

 Now that you have assigned the restricting policy to the cluster, you will now run a test to see if the policy works.
-To do this, we will create a new deployment and see if the deployment works.
+To do this, you will create a new deployment and see if the deployment works.
 We begin by creating a new kubernetes manifest file and deploying it.
 > [!IMPORTANT]
 > Please note that the policy assignment may take up to 30 minutes to take effect.
 Because of this delay, in the following steps the policy validation may succeed but the deployment will still fail.
 If this happens, allow for additional time and retry your deployment.